1st century in Lebanon: Kingdom at the Beqaa

+The Itureans dwelt in the region of Mount Lebanon according to an inscription from 6–12 AD, in which Quintus Aemilius Secundus relates that he was sent by Quirinius against the Itureans in Mount Lebanon.

-in AD 39, the district of Iturea was given by Caligula to a certain Soemus, he was also known as the tetrarch of Lebanon by the Romano-Jewish historian Josephus.
+in AD 39, the district of Iturea was given by Caligula to a certain Soemus, he was also known as the 'tetrarch of Lebanon' by the Romano-Jewish historian Josephus.
 Soemus reigned until his death in AD 49, when his kingdom was incorporated into the province of Syria (Tacitus, Annals, xii.
 23).

 In AD 41, at Herod Agrippa's request, his brother Herod was given Chalcis in the Beqaa Valley, with its center of worship being Baalbek, and allowed the title of basileus by Claudius.
 King Herod of Chalcis reigned until his death in AD 48, whereupon his kingdom was given to Agrippa's son Agrippa II, though only as a tetrarchy.

-In the Acts of the Apostles 12.20, in which Herod Agrippa is 'depicted as a typical persecuting tyrant', it's mentioned that the king furiously quarrelled with the people of Sidon and Tyre, and forbade the export of food to them.
+In the Acts of the Apostles 12.20, in which Herod Agrippa is 'depicted as a typical persecuting tyrant', it is mentioned that the king furiously quarrelled with the people of Sidon and Tyre, and forbade the export of food to them.
 As they were dependent on delivery of food from Judea, and Judea was affected by famine, the two cities joined and sought an audience with him.
 After they secured support of Blastus, a trusted personal servant of the king, they asked for peace, because they depended on the king's country for their food supply.